krck/StoneCold_DefinitiveEdition/README.md

 ### 2.1 Project Description

-StoneCold will be a Buzzword hell.
-Its a 2D, top-down, rouge-like, tile-based, bullet-hell RPG and comes with its own SFML based Engine.
+StoneCold will be a 2D pixel-art, top-down, rouge-lite, tile-based, buzzword-driven, bullet-hell RPG and comes with an SFML based Engine.
 The concept is heavily inspired by games like Vampire Survivors (Gameplay), Diablo 2 (RPG Elements), Nuclear Throne (Map generation) and many more.

 ### 2.2 Story, Characters and Theme